Easing into E-Resources: Freegal

 Not so!
 Your local library might just be more hip than you think.
 If it’s still cool to be hip that is.

 Did you know that your very own Caldwell Public Library is a music streaming and downloading provider?
 With Freegal and your library card, you can stream nearly 15 million songs from 40,000 labels including Sony Music’s massive catalog of artists.
 You also get access to thousands of music videos and free downloads of your favorite songs.
 That’s right, 3 DRM free song downloads a week.
-Plus, there are no annoying adds to endure!
+Plus, there are no annoying ads to endure!

 With your Caldwell Public Library card and Freegal, you can relive those exciting teen years!
-Whether it’s rocking out like it’s 2003 again to a victory records compilation,or dusting off some of those unforgettable golden oldies, your library can deliver.
+Whether it’s rocking out like it’s 2003 again to a victory records compilation, or dusting off some of those unforgettable golden oldies, your library can deliver.
 And you don’t need to be stuck behind your PC to enjoy Freegal.
 Simply download the Freegal app to your Android or IOS device and listen on the go!
-So, pop in, stream your favorite artists, discover something new, download a few hot tracks, and loose yourself to the music.
+So, pop in, stream your favorite artists, discover something new, download a few hot tracks, and lose yourself to the music.